Sing like no one is listening.

 and live like it’s heaven on earth.

-I wrote this post about Odyssey a few years back.
+I wrote this post about Odyssey a few years back (Edit: the Wayback Machine says it existed in March 2013).
 I’ve since found it’s been done at least once elsewhere.

 Still, it was on the design blog there, and before that goes the way of all flesh, I dragged it off edited a bit and here we are….